publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 3.1.4 - 16 Aug 2022 =
+* Fixed : Approve Revision button in Gutenberg editor did not work
+* Fixed : Submit Revision button in Gutenberg editor failed under some conditions
+* Fixed : Detection of DISABLE_WP_CRON constant
+* Fixed : Administrators did not receive revisions submission notifications under some configurations
+* Fixed : Revision Queue column ordering / filtering links didn't work as expected in some use cases
+* Fixed : When previewing a scheduled revision that has been published, "Edit" link in top bar had invalid URL
+* Compat : Yoast SEO: PHP Notices on revision creation / submission

 = 3.1.2 - 7 Jul 2022 =
 * Fixed : Filter 'use_block_editor_for_post' was not recognized in detecting block editor disable
 * Fixed : Revision Edit in Gutenberg: Enable non-Editors to set requested publish date